Remove unneeded startup programs with CCleaner

 After disabling any items, open your browser and see if it starts and runs fine.
 You can later select any disabled add-on in CCleaner and click Enable to turn it back on.

 Scheduled Tasks are predefined jobs that run on specified days and times.
-Such tasks include automatic updating of programs or data, system performance tuning, automatic event notifications, etc. In most cases, all tasks are useful, therefore it is not recommended to fiddle around with them.
+Such tasks include automatic updating of programs or data, system performance tuning, automatic event notifications, etc. As most tasks are useful, it is not recommended to fiddle around with them.

 Open Scheduled Tasks tab and see if there are any items that are not needed.
 Click to select an item and then click Disable to turn the task off.

 Open Context Menu tab and see if there are any items that are not needed.
-The Key column reveals if the entry is for Directories (aka Folders), Drives or Files.
+The Key column reveals if the entry is for Directories, Folders, Drives or Files.

 Click to select an item and then click Disable to turn the entry off.